 The diverse array of seasonal foods familiar to early humans would have included fibrous fruits, roots, bulbs, and tubers—one example being the cattail, a multi-use plant that Backwoods Home Magazine recognizes as the “super Wal-Mart of the swamp.”

 As far as I’m concerned, the idea that there is essentially one Paleo Diet is up there with the equally ill-founded notion that there is one cuisine that defines India, say, or China.
 Proponents may put forth clear and logical—thus easy to understand—arguments, but that doesn’t necessarily make them correct.
-(Before you get your knickers in a twist, think about the Flat Earth Society.
-And the Tea Party.)

 Recently I spoke with Daphne Derven, an archaeologist and educator who enriches the food world on many different levels.
 “Among the Paleos, there seems to be a lack of appreciation of how intelligent and knowledgeable early humans were,” she said.
 “They were omnivores, which allowed them to adapt and thrive in ever-changing environments.
 They were bad-ass, taking down huge creatures.
 But they also knew that the seeds from a plant turned into the plant.
 They knew that tubers are more nutrient-dense than the plant itself.
 Other hominids [primates in the family Hominidae, which includes humans and their fossil ancestors] that had more specific niches in the ecology had less flexibility.
 They didn’t make it.
 The omnivores did.
 We are the ‘ready-for-anything’ species.”